JimV4/VoteGuardian2/README.md

 protection through advanced cryptographic techniques, such as Zero-Knowledge Proofs.

-The proposed application allows members of the student community to act as both voters andvoteorganizers.
+The proposed application allows members of the student community to act as both voters and vote organizers.
 The main advantage of the systemis the complete separation of the user's identity from their vote, which is achieved through the use of Merkle Trees.
 The reliability of the process and the rules governing it are ensured through a Smart Contract written in the Compact language, which allows for a strict separation between private and public data.